The Desired Effect

-The Desired Effect is the second studio album by American singer-songwriter and The Killers frontman Brandon Flowers.
+The Desired Effect is the second studio album by American singer-songwriter Brandon Flowers, co-founder of rock group the Killers.
 It was released on May 15, 2015, by Island Records.
 It was produced by Ariel Rechtshaid and Flowers and mixed by Alan Moulder.
 The album debuted at number one on the UK Albums Chart, becoming Flowers' second solo number-one album and sixth overall.

 Background

 In 2010, Flowers released his debut solo album Flamingo under the production work of Daniel Lanois, Stuart Price, and Brendan O'Brien.
-Flamingo, a homage to Flowers' hometown of Las Vegas, topped the UK Albums Chart and included a top-10 single on the UK Singles Chart.
+Flamingo, a homage to Flowers' hometown of Las Vegas, topped the UK Albums Chart and included a top-10 single on the UK singles chart.
 Flowers toured internationally in support of the album, receiving rave reviews for his live performances.
-Flowers then put his solo career on hiatus while he pursued collaborations with The Killers including the UK number-one album Battle Born.
+Flowers then put his solo career on hiatus while he pursued collaborations with the Killers, including the UK number-one album Battle Born.

 In February 2015, Flowers released a teaser video on his website as well as a hand written note stating, "May 18, 2015 We will finally achieve The Desired Effect.
 Ariel and I have been collaborating in the studio, working together in the spirit of conversation, contention, and at long last, Sweet contrition.
 No one has yet seen or heard the change.
 But soon, we all will."

 Recording

-The Desired Effect was recorded primarily at The Killers' studio, Battle Born Studios in Winchester, Nevada.
+The Desired Effect was recorded primarily at the Killers' studio, Battle Born Studios in Winchester, Nevada.
 The album was produced by Ariel Rechtshaid and mixed by Alan Moulder.
 The album features notable musicians including Neil Tennant (Pet Shop Boys), Bruce Hornsby, Tony Levin (Peter Gabriel), Carlos Alomar (David Bowie), Joey Waronker (Beck), Kenny Aronoff (John Mellencamp), Ronnie Vannucci, Jr. (The Killers), Angel Deradoorian (Dirty Projectors), and Danielle Haim (Haim).